openstreetmap/owg-website/2025/02/15/post-mortem.md

 - **Website and Mapping API:**
   - OpenStreetMap.org’s main website and mapping API were completely offline from 15 December 2024 at 03:53 until the read-only backup went live on 15 December at 11:31.
-  - The read-only instance meant users could view access OpenStreetMap.org but could not make any edits until 17 December 2024 at 12:21.
+   - The read-only instance meant users could view and access OpenStreetMap.org but could not make any edits until 17 December 2024 at 12:21.

 - **Authentication Unavailable while read-only:**
-   - OpenStreetMap's OAuth service requires database write to store access tokens.
-While the website was read-only users were unable to login to OpenStreetMap.org, community.openstreetmap.org, umap, and other services because our OAuth service failed.
+   - OpenStreetMap's OAuth service requires database writes to store access tokens.
+While the website was read-only, users were unable to log in to OpenStreetMap.org, community.openstreetmap.org, umap, and other services because our OAuth service failed.

 - **Other Amsterdam Hosts Services:**
   - The dev server, Taginfo (taginfo.openstreetmap.org), and certain aerial imagery services were unavailable.